 The House President's role in the house is of an unending importance, as is his room as a symbol of the office, especially during April 6th Day.
-The House President's room may change from year to year, but only in accordance to what room is better suited for the purpose, not what room previously belonged to the person that was elected President.
-In Boddington the House President's room is on the third floor located near

-Also worthy of note here is that the President's room is on the third floor, a male floor.
-There has never been a female President in Boddington Hall, possibly because of the association of the room or office with a staircase, and the April 6th Day beer is locked in a storage room ten feet from his door.
+The House President's room may change from year to year, but only in accordance to what room is better suited for the purpose, not what room previously belonged to the person that was elected President.11 In Boddington the House President's room is on the third floor located near a staircase, and the April 6th Day beer is locked in a storage room ten feet from his door.
 It overlooks the courtyard in front of the building so one can observe who is coming and going in the house, which is important during major events as one can also communicate easily from that room to the outside.
 The President's room is of great importance during April 6th Day, because as the major party room in the house, and the area in which the beer is dispersed and the t-shirts sold, it is the centre of the ostension.
 As mentioned earlier in the chapter, there was a concern over the fact that the incoming House President did not drink, and some residents were speculating about what this would mean for the house.
 In the legend, it does not specify in which room the first April 6th Day took place, and it does not hint that any of the people that took part in the event were the president.